Dasding1/Dasding/_articles/Diet Tips.md

 > 56. I shall teach you the Second Recipe: Closed lid dutch-oven on grill - Heat on low perpetually - Add meat, bones & vegetable scraps - Fill with water + splash of salt and/or raw ACV - Pour out broth for soup when needed - Refill water & add more scraps when needed
 > 57. This is the perpetual broth.
 The broth is a black hole whose gravity draws out all nutrients.
 Everyone should maintain in their home, for all food scraps.
 Discard hollowed materials & continuously refill.
 Never turn off or clean.
 I have supped from a broth aged 680 years yet.
 > 58. Grilling is the right hand path of cooking, baking the left hand path.
 Be very wary of the pastry's dark allure; not to mention the cake, which through black arts somehow disappears precious eggs.
+> 59. Most of you already know this, but good diet is the exact opposite what is taught by government institutions: Fat is good.
+Meat good.
+Salt good.
+Grains bad.
+Processed Sugar evil.
+Vegetables, carbs are okay at best.
+Calories don't matter.
+> 60.